 When you have a literal thinker, the way you present Literature and discuss it can be a deal maker or breaker.
 If you can, be gracious and not ask your teens deep, symbolic *Why* questions (those pesky inferential questions).
 Instead, ask more comprehension questions and practical questions.
 Try not to correct *NO* to any of their answers, even if they don’t make sense.
 Keep the opportunities for encouragement (and through that, growth) open.
 Here’s an important post on helping literal thinkers with Literature.

 One way is to take a step back from books and get the literature-analysis ideas in a friendlier format.
 Movies, for instance!
 Even literal thinkers tend to like movies!
-Here’s a post and a podcast episode that explain how to get your high school literature in (at least for one year) through movies.
+Here’s a post and a Homeschool HIghschool Podcast episode that explain how to get your high school literature in (at least for one year) through movies.
+7Sisters Literature Learning with Cinema Studies covers great movies through the lens of literature themes.
+Teens love it!

 Sometimes teens who don’t love reading can get sold on Literature with a little help from mom and dad.
 If parents (or co-op teachers) can share times they have been influence, inspired or motivated by what they read, it helps teens catch some of the vision.
 Here’s a post with ideas to help get teens engaged in Literature.